bhuvana-guna/awesome-bash-shortcuts/README.md

 ```
 ./concatenate_and_use_shortcuts.sh
 ```
-3. Now you can either reopen the termial or execute 'source ~/.custom_cmds.sh' to use the new shortcuts.
+3. Now you can either close and reopen the termial or execute 'source ~/.custom_cmds.sh' to use the new shortcuts.
 ```
 source ~/.custom_cmds.sh
 ```